tayruxin/tp/docs/UserGuide.md

 3.Warnings
 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>
-* Alerts you og potential pitfalls or things to be cautious of when using LinkMeIn.
+* Alerts you of potential pitfalls or things to be cautious of when using LinkMeIn.
 </div>

 4.Code
-`Code`: Indicates commands or programming-related content that can be typed or referred to.
+`Code`: Indicates commands or programming-related content that you can type or refer to.

 5.Acceptable Parameters
 > Acceptable parameters for command format